josuuribe/Sprocket/README.md

 # Simple example

-This section will provide a simple example about the main idea, other chapters explain more features in detail like serialize rules.
+This section will provide a simple example about the main idea, wiki explain more features in detail like serialize rules.

 ## Creating entity
+First you need an entity, a class where rules will act on.
 ```C#
 public class Person : IElement
 {